What is Double Opt-in?

 Double opt-in can be enabled for an audience list in Mailmunch by following the few simple steps mentioned below:

-Step 2: Click on the Manage Audience button.
-Select Lists from the drop-down menu displayed.
+Step 2: Click on the AUDIENCE SETTINGS.
+Select List from the drop-down menu displayed.

 Step 3: To enable the double opt-in option, toggle the Double Opt-In button of your selected list.

-Step 4: Click on the Actions button.
-Select Edit from the drop-down menu as displayed.
+Step 4: Click on the Edit icon from the Actions displayed for your specific list.